+When I’m teaching writing, I follow the two rules I learned from Miss Fidditch years ago: 1.
+Get the words down.
+2. Fix them.
 As far as I’m concerned these are the only two rules for writers.
 The “fixing” part is sometimes called editing and it comprises all the other “rules” we learned in school about grammar and spelling and syntax.
 But the first, and … Continue reading 1.
 Get the Paint Down.
 2. Fix It.